a fee-based online consultation clinic for Obstetrics & Gynecology

 Treatment of male infertility is very difficult.
-This is because the exact cause of infertility is hard to identify.
+This is because the exact cause of infertility in men is hard to identify.
 In most men, the semen analysis may show a low sperm count but it is difficult to identify the cause of this decrease in the sperm count.

-General Advice:
+General Advice

 • Stop smoking as nicotine impairs both development and maturation of sperm.